 We built Okta from the ground up as a native cloud service.
 Our CEO and co-founder, Todd McKinnon, was the ex-VP of Engineering at Salesforce for about seven years prior to starting Okta.
 He has the technical chops and the understanding of how to build a scalable multi-tenant cloud service.
 All our customers are running on the same version of code, so we can update it quickly.
 We’ve also invested in an enterprise-class service for reliability and security.
 The Amazon Web Services outage is a great example of how some big names like Netflix and Pinterest had availability issues because Amazon went down.
 We happen to run on Amazon as well, but we have invested a tremendous amount in software from an operational standpoint to ensure we can run a reliable and robust service.
 If you think about it, Okta is the service that controls how all their users get access to their business applications.
 It is a very critical service to be up, so we have something called our “zero-downtime” architecture where we update the system on a weekly basis and never have to take it down for maintenance.
 When we give an SLA, there is no such thing as a maintenance window.
 When companies make a pretty significant investment in something that is going to be a part of their core infrastructure, they need to know they can trust that is secure and reliable.

-Our SLA guarantees 99.9% up-time.
+Our SLA guarantees 99.9 percent up-time.
 That’s built into all of our contracts, but we actually have hit 99.99% over the last year.
 As my Ops guy likes to say, it is not one particular thing we can point to but a collection of things we have done in our software architecture to ensure that we have fault tolerance and the right level of monitoring.
 It is also the fact that we are running across seven different availability zones on Amazon Web Services and multiple geographies and data centers.

 I think features come and go and we will continue to add capabilities.
 One of the top concerns is always security, and that applies to our business in two ways.
 One, we help those who are adopting cloud applications pull together and manage access and secure their applications in one central place, connect them back to their on-premise infrastructure such as Active Directory, and eliminate Excel spreadsheets as a way to store passwords.